pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 ## Scoring on kills (additive)
   * Move can kill: +4
-  * Doubles only: AI can kill with double target or spread move when no partner + 2
   * hit switch targer (dragon tail) + 2

 ### Singles only